Our favourite hideaways, worldwide

 Dream destination: I want to celebrate New Year’s Eve on Rio’s Copacabana beach.

-Katya was infected with the hospitality and travel bug during five years working in some of the most luxurious hotels in the UK.
+Katya caught the hospitality bug during five years working in some of the most luxurious hotels in the UK.
 She managed to combine a full-time job with her economics education, and loves her new role heading up i-escape's Rates & Channels team.
-Growing up in Bulgaria during the transition between communism and democracy left Katya with few opportunities for international travel, but she's now making up for lost time.
-She's already visited several European countries, and next on her list is a road trip around Italy.
-After settling in Bristol, she's also enjoying exploring the beautiful region surrounding the city, and in her free time she can often be found hiking in the Brecon Beacons or enjoying beautiful Cotswolds villages.
+Growing up in Bulgaria during the transition between communism and democracy left Katya with few opportunities for international travel, but she's now making up for lost time with recent trips to Menorca, Greece and Italy, as well as local adventures in the Brecon Beacons and Cotswolds.
+She's now looking forward to a new chapter of family travel.

 The Web Team